-Susanne Olbrich was born and raised in Germany.
+Susanne was born and raised in Germany.
 At the age of six she discovered her love for the piano and began her classical training.
-She went on to study music at Oldenburg University (Germany), known for its innovative music department.
+She went on to study music at Oldenburg University, known for its innovative music department.
 Besides her classical studies she explored contemporary music in its many expressions – jazz, pop, world music, experimental and improvised music.
-Susanne completed her studies with a Masters degree.
+She completed her studies with a Master’s degree.

-As a pianist and composer, Susanne’s work embraces classical, jazz, folk and world music, as well as an interest in experiment.
+As a pianist and composer, Susanne’s work embraces classical, jazz, folk and world music.
 With her band Marama Trio she has recorded the album Continuations.
-Current projects include collaborations with LandArt photographer Dietmar Voorwold and a 2018 residency at Inverewe Gardens, where a grand piano exposed to the elements inspired the audiovisual exhibition “Tales of a Stranded Piano”.
+Other projects have included a collaboration with LandArt photographer Dietmar Voorwold and a 2018 residency at Inverewe Gardens, where a grand piano exposed to the elements inspired the audiovisual exhibition “Tales of a Stranded Piano”.

 As an educator, Susanne offers piano tuition as well as music courses and workshops.
-She enjoys encouraging creative expression and deep listening in people of all ages and with a variety of backgrounds, ranging from beginners to professionals.
-Susanne’s special interest lies in improvised music and Deep Listening as taught by composer/improviser Pauline Oliveros.
+She enjoys encouraging creative expression in people of all ages and with a variety of backgrounds, ranging from beginners to professionals.
+Her interest in experiment and improvised music led her to train as a Deep Listening® facilitator.

-In 2001, Susanne settled in Findhorn/North of Scotland, home of the renowned eco-village and spiritual community.
-She now offers her work in Scotland and Germany and has collaborated with music schools, the NHS, adult education providers and community groups.
-Recent projects include ‘Sustainability Education and Carbon Reduction in Moray Schools’, as part of which Susanne brought creative music-making in nature to primary school children.
+Susanne lives in Findhorn in the North of Scotland, home of the renowned eco-village and spiritual community.
+She offers her work in Scotland and Germany, where she has collaborated with music schools, the NHS, adult education providers and community groups.
+Projects have included ‘Sustainability Education and Carbon Reduction in Moray Schools’, where Susanne brought creative music-making in nature to primary school children.

-Combining her experience from Mindfulness and music in Sounds & Silence retreats, Susanne teaches meditation and intuitive music-making as mutually supportive experience.
-In 2012 Susanne co-founded the Mindful Artists Network as a resource for artists of all art forms, arts educators and arts therapists.
-The network offers events in Germany and the UK and has members from many different countries.
+In 2012, Susanne co-founded the Mindful Artists Network, a resource for artists of all art forms, arts educators and arts therapists.
+The network has offered events in Germany and the UK and has members from many different countries.

-In 2016 Susanne received the teaching transmission at Plum Village and is now one of ten Dharma teachers in Thich Nhat Hanh’s lineage in the UK.
-She offers regular retreats and Days of Mindfulness within the Community of Interbeing.
-Susanne has co-founded the Northern Lights Sangha, a Mindfulness practice group which meets at Findhorn and serves people from across the North of Scotland.
+In 2016 Susanne received the teaching transmission at Plum Village to become one of twelve Dharma teachers in Thich Nhat Hanh’s lineage in the UK.
+She offers regular retreats and Days of Mindfulness with Plumvillage UK.
+Susanne co-founded Northern Lights Sangha, a mindfulness practice group which meets at Findhorn and serves people from across the North of Scotland.